AMIA-healing/HCS-AMIA-Workshop/README.md

 ● Learn how public health agencies can use the information.

 ### Overivew
 Area-level measures of deprivation account for social determinants of health (SDoH) factors at the geographic level.
 These indices have been successfully used in other countries for resource allocation.
-The state of Ohio, through the Ohio Department of Medicaid, tasked researchers at the Ohio State University with the development of an area-level measure of SDoH relevant to children’s outcomes known as the Ohio Children’s Opportunity Index (COI).
+The Ohio Department of Medicaid, the Ohio Department of Health, the Ohio Department of Higher Education and researchers at The Ohio State University collaborated to develop an area-level measure of SDoH relevant to children’s outcomes known as the Ohio Children’s Opportunity Index (COI).
 A dashboard tool for the visualization of COI to end-users was needed.
 The workshop covers the following modules: a.
 Input, data selection, and extraction for the Ohio COI, b.
 Construction of the COI: the compilation of 53 measures in eight domains to construct the COI, alternative approaches to weighting the COI: use of latent class analysis to combine the eight domains into the COI and equally-weighting all eight domains to construct the COI, c.
 Approaches to aggreate area-level indices of opportunity at the Zip Code level using ArcGIS, d.
 Visualization of COI using Tableau: visualizations to effectively present COI using Tableau, and e.
 Applications of COI: use cases of COI for end-users from public health agencies.

 The goal of our workshop is to present an approach for the development, visualization, and communication of an area-level deprivation measure that can be easily adopted by audience members to their own SDoH context and problems.
 Our approach, moreover, engenders a user-centered design philiosphy that engages key stakeholders as co-creators of our measures and their associated tools.
 This approach ensures their sustained and meaningful use over time, which we will also highlight during our workshop.